The 7+ Best Women’s Tennis Racquets

 Like all tennis racquets, the Babolat Pure Drive is unisex, with players on the men’s and women’s pro tours using it.

 The racquet weighs a little over 11 ounces, which most women will find perfectly manageable.
-One of my favorite parts about the racquet is that it’s ideal for a wide range of players and styles, including aggressive baseliners who like to swing big and dictate the point.
+One of my favorite parts about the racquet is that it’s ideal for many players and styles, including aggressive baseliners who like to swing big and dictate the point.

 It will deliver plenty of power and spin on groundstrokes, two of the racquet’s strongest attributes, but it’s also well-rounded.